yannhodiesne/Discord-M1/README.md

 # Discord-M1

-> This project is a fork of [Discord-M1](https://github.com/17hoehbr/Discord-M1), with support for screen sharing, and tweaks to keep the native application look on macOS.
+> This project is a fork of [Discord-M1](https://github.com/17hoehbr/Discord-M1), with support for screen sharing, and tweaks to keep the native application's look on macOS.

 An ARM64 native Discord desktop app for M1 Macs, based on [17hoehbr](https://github.com/17hoehbr)'s work.

 Based on the original author's [apple-music-electron](https://github.com/17hoehbr/apple-music-electron) project for Linux.

-# Downloading a pre-built release
+# How to install

- - Head to the [releases page](https://github.com/yannhodiesne/Discord-M1/releases) and download the latest version.
+ 1. Head to the [releases page](https://github.com/yannhodiesne/Discord-M1/releases) and download the latest version.
- - Open the .dmg file and copy the application to your Applications folder.
+ 2. Open the .dmg file and copy the application **anywhere but not inside your Applications folder**.
- - Open a terminal, and run `sudo xattr -rd com.apple.quarantine /Applications/Discord.app` then enter you password and press Enter.
+ 3. Open a terminal, and type `sudo xattr -rd com.apple.quarantine ` (with a space at the end), then drag the Discord application onto the terminal before pressing Enter.

-> This last step is mandatory because I did not pay Apple's 99$ fee to sign the application.
-Running a command starting with `sudo` is usually a very bad idea, but I promise this one is safe.
+> Running a command starting with `sudo` is usually a very bad idea, but I promise this one is safe.
+ 4. Enter your password, and press Enter.
+ 5. Enjoy !

+> Steps 2 and 3 are mandatory because I did not pay Apple's 99$ fee to sign the application.
+> Putting the application inside the Applications folder will break the screen sharing feature, as Apple restricts the permissions of unsigned apps.

 # Building from source